One M&B reader shares her experience of midwife-led care, which she says was the next best thing to a home birth.

 By 4pm I was 7cm dilated and started on gas and air.
 As I lowered myself into the birth pool, sipping juice through a straw, I joked: ‘I’m in Barbados!’
 A feeling of bliss washed over me.
 By 9pm I was fully dilated and began to bear down.
 I repeatedly felt like my baby’s head was about to come out but somehow it always popped back in.
 After an hour I felt demoralised.
 I stood up to get out of the water and suddenly, an enormous contraction hit me.

-‘I can see meconium ,’ the midwife said calmly, before sounding the alarm.
+‘I can see meconium [baby’s first faeces],’ the midwife said calmly, before sounding the alarm.
 ‘Your baby’s distressed so we need to speed things up,’ she added.
 She sat me on a birthing stool and I pushed with all my strength.
 A team of 10 staff rushed in.

 There was no time to panic.
 Thankfully, within a few minutes I felt the head emerge.
 The midwife urged me to stop pushing.
 ‘I can’t!’
 I shouted as I felt massive pressure before the body slid out.
 Relief and joy overwhelmed me as I held Olive.